RodrigoCR25/Mission-to-mars/README.md

 # Evidence

-when executing the codes opens the page of https://redplanetscience.com/
+1. When executing the codes opens the page of https://redplanetscience.com/

 ![image](https://github.com/RodrigoCR25/Mission-to-mars/blob/main/Mars%20planet.png)

-When executing part two of the code, it gives us the information table with the temperature of Mars, this information is in the attached csv.
+2. When executing part two of the code, it gives us the information table with the temperature of Mars, this information is in the attached csv.

 ![image](https://github.com/RodrigoCR25/Mission-to-mars/blob/main/Mars%20temperature.png)